Updated August 2018, originally published July 2013

-1. Regardless of where you are – shopping, the cinema, in a restaurant, even on a beach on holiday – you’ll almost always hear ‘Hi Miss/Sir’ and instantly know that a student is standing behind you.
+1. Regardless of where you are – shopping, the cinema, in a restaurant, even on a beach on holiday – you’ll almost always hear ‘Hi Miss/Sir’ or hear your name shouted out at you and instantly know that a student is standing in the immediate vicinity.
 The event of this happening is even more likely when you’re wearing your scruffy clothes and haven’t washed your hair.

 2. You are called ‘Mum/Dad’ accidentally at least ten times a day.

 3. You’ve learnt not to complain about your job to your non-teacher friends as this will always elicit a ‘but you get three months off a year, you have it so easy’ response from them and you don’t wish to get into yet another confrontation while you’re trying to drink your cocktail.

 4. Excitement can be found in the discovery of attractive stationery, and hours of fun can be had purchasing supplies before the start of a new term – ring binders, Post-it notes , biros and multipacks of highlighters are some of the favourites.
 You also know which are the best whiteboard pens to use and are highly protective of lending them out to coworkers as you know you’ll never get them back.